jc21/MMM-IFTTT/README.md

 ![Screenshot](screenshot.png)

 This module is intended to display immediate notifications of events from If-This-Then-That channels.
 Notifications will show for a default of 60 seconds before disappearing.
 There is no on-screen history of events.

-These events can also integrate with the [MMM-PiLights](https://github.com/jc21/MMM-PiLights) module to enable showing LED light strip sequences along side the on-screen notification messages.

 ## Module installation